kata198/printk-timestamp-formatter/README.md

 Thus, it is recommended to have a cron job that runs *printk\_mark\_drift* as described below, maybe on half-day intervals to keep things accurate.
 More or less depending on precision desired and average drift of system.

-You can use the *dmesg\_get\_drifts* application to show all current marked drifts to gauge how inaccurate your systems clock is
+You can use the *dmesg\_get\_drifts* application to show all current marked drifts to gauge how inaccurate your systems clock is.

 Sample